Sea Kayaking in the Salish Sea

 Click here for more info on the Coast Salish and various tribes that used the San Juan Islands.

 Professor Webber’s motive has been purely scientific and educational, aimed at making residents and visitors of the region think about their impact on the entire ecosystem in terms of pollution, water use and conservation of fish and marine mammals, from salmon to orca whales.
-These same themes have been the foundation of our educational efforts at Sea Quest Kayak Expeditions for over two decades.
+These same themes have been the foundation of our educational efforts at Sea Quest Kayak Tours for over two decades.

 The southern part of the Salish Sea in Washington has long been called Puget Sound, where the major cites of Seattle, Tacoma, Olympia, Everett and Bremerton are located.
 Puget Sound was named by the British explorer Capt.
 George Vancouver who wanted to honor Lt.
 Peter Puget, a member of Vancouver’s expedition who surveyed the southern sound in 1792.
 Other names for the region are still in use, primarily by different fields of science, such as Puget-Georgia Basin, Puget Trough, and Gulf of Georgia.